-Per the diagram below, we’ll run through the process at a high level to see how it works or how it should work.
-We’ll also just cover a much simplified process in order to illustrate the point to be made.
+We'll run through the process at a high level to see how it works or how it should work.
+We'll also just cover a much simplified process in order to illustrate the point to be made.

 How did we do?
 Did we meet our customer's promise?

 Do we have all the data needed to make the decision as to whether this order met the customer promise or not?
 In our system, we have all the needed data up to the point of the warehouse's shipping the product or our supplier's shipping the product, and in our records, we show that the order was to be delivered on time.
 In addition, our system can show whether the shipped quantity matched the order quantity.